angarsky/diveintopython/learn/functions/partial_functions.md

 In this example, the `multiply` function is defined as a partial function that accepts two arguments, `x` and `y`.
 The first argument `x` is fixed to the value `2`, and the second argument `y` is passed as a variable parameter using `map` function to multiply each item in the list by `2` and return the result.
 This results in a more concise and readable code.

-## When to use partial functions vs. lambdas in python: key differences and similarities
+## When to use partial functions vs. lambdas in Python: key differences and similarities

 Partial functions are functions that have a fixed set of predefined arguments, and the rest of the arguments can be passed at a later time.
 On the other hand, lambda functions are anonymous functions that can be defined on the fly.